Skip to main content

 There was joy, relief, and an overwhelming sense of gratitude.
 For the first time, I wasn’t just watching expressions and guessing meanings—I was understanding.
 The years of quiet longing dissolved in an instant, replaced by something radiant and whole.

-At one point, I caught myself studying her face—not to decipher her words, but to feel them.
+At one point, I caught myself studying her beautiful face—not to decipher her words, but to feel them.
 I heard her memories, her humor, her heart.
 And when she said, “I’ve always wanted to tell you how much I love you,” it landed with the force of sixty years of silence breaking open.

 I wasn’t the little boy left outside the conversation anymore.
 I was home.